 - Most all crowns and bridges have a ceramic outer layer or are all-ceramic.
 These materials are very strong, however they still have potential to fracture the same as a natural tooth.
 As a rule of thumb, don’t do anything with a crown or bridge that could damage a natural tooth.

 - Visit your dentist for check-up and cleaning every six months (please send us record of these visits so we have it for our file).
-To maintain long lasting results, it’s best that you come back for check-up and Xray at our hospital once a year as we have the right tools and technology for proper check-up and cleaning.
+To maintain long lasting results, it’s best that you come back for a check-up and X-ray at our hospital once a year, because we have the right tools and technology for proper check-up and cleaning.